netcreateorg/netcreate-2018/README.md

 NetCreate 2018 is a network graph analysis tool for researching reading comprehension in the digital humanities classroom.
 This is a work in progress.
 See the [NetCreate Wiki](https://github.com/daveseah/netcreate-2018/wiki) for additional documentation.

+## CITATION

+If you use or refer to Net.Create in a publication, we ask that you cite it.
+The correct citation is: Craig, K. & Danish, J. (2018).
+Net.Create. http://www.netcreate.org.
+Indiana University, IN.

 ## QUICK INSTALLATION

 The Wiki has [detailed instructions](https://github.com/daveseah/netcreate-2018/wiki/Installation-Guide).
 In general, you'll need to install the prerequisite `Git` and `NodeJS` command line utilities to your computer and use a `terminal` program to issue the following commands to install from the Internet: